perusio/drupal-with-nginx/README.md

    the HTTP server.

-   Instead nginx uses [FastCGI](http://en.wikipedia.org/wiki/FastCGI) proxy all requests for PHP processing to a php fastcgi daemon that is waiting for incoming requests and then handles the php file being requested.
+   Instead nginx uses [FastCGI](http://en.wikipedia.org/wiki/FastCGI) to proxy all requests for PHP processing to a php fastcgi daemon that is waiting for incoming requests and then handles the php file being requested.